baschenbrenner/phase-1-challenge/README.md

 # Christmas Shopping List

 Christmas shopping list is an application that makes keeping track of christmas present buying a little bit easier.
+This repo was provided by Martha Ochoa, of October 2022 cohort.
+It is being used for education purposes.

 ## Installation